-Horses have been a part of society for many years, and for many different reasons.
-Horses are working animals, companions and athletes in equestrian sport, to name a few.
-Although horses are such well-known animals, the following facts may surprise you about these magnificent creatures.
+Anyone who has interacted with a horse knows they are magnificent animals.
+Horses have been a part of our lives for thousands of years as companions, working animals and athletes in equestrian sport, to name a few.
+Although horses are such well-known animals, the following facts may surprise you!

 1. Horses can’t breathe through their mouth